 Is Python a data visualization tool?

 Python is a programming language with powerful data visualization libraries rather than a standalone visualization tool.
 Libraries like Matplotlib, Seaborn, Plotly, and Bokeh enable developers to create sophisticated static and interactive visualizations programmatically.
 Python excels for custom visualization requirements, statistical graphics, and integration with machine learning workflows.
 Data scientists frequently use Python within Databricks or Jupyter notebooks for exploratory analysis before deploying insights to BI platforms.
 However, Python requires coding skills and lacks the self-service dashboard features business users expect from tools like Power BI or Tableau.
-Kanerika’s data engineering team leverages Python for advanced analytics while delivering insights through user-friendly visualization platforms.
+Kanerika’s data engineering team adopts Python for advanced analytics while delivering insights through user-friendly visualization platforms.